yahoojapan/geobleu/README.md

 **Note:**

-* The evaluation functions now support the 5-column format (uid, d, t, x, y) for each step in trajectories, which is used in submission data, in addition to the original 4-column (d, t, x, y).
+* The evaluation functions now support the 5-column format (uid, d, t, x, y) for each step in trajectories, which will be used in actual submission data, in addition to the original 4-column (d, t, x, y).
 The number of columns must be the same among all the steps in two given trajectories.
 * Two evaluation functions for HuMob Challenge 2023, calc_geobleu() and calc_dtw(), were implemented on Jul 18 (JST).
 Please reinstall the package if you are using a previous version.